Dr David Scott

 The study will evaluate if the FOCUS interventions improve quality of life, self-efficacy and cost-effectiveness.
 Results will be compared to dyads who receive usual care.

 Details of any grant/funding connected with the research

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No: 825722 and is also supported by the Public Health Agency Research and Development Division in Northern Ireland.

 Further information about the study can be found here: https://diadic.eu

 Ideally this project will lead to multiple outcomes.
 These will include high-quality research papers published in peer-reviewed, scientific journals and conference presentations.
 Ultimately, our preferred outcome would be to provide information which leads to the development of evidence-based and cost-effective supportive services to help people with advanced cancer and their family caregivers cope with the illness.

 Why did you choose your current post and why at Queen’s?

 I chose my current post as Research Fellow as I am a Health Services Researcher with an interest in developing services for people with advanced Cancer and providing evidence based palliative care.
-The DIAdIC study is a multi-centre RCT and the opportunity to work on a large study with colleagues in the UK and other European countries was also very attractive.
+The DIAdIC study is a multi-centre randomised controlled trial and the opportunity to work on a large study with colleagues in the United Kingdom and other European countries was also very attractive.